 The City of Waterbury has a wealth of historic inventory (see Figure 4-8).
-There are four historic Districts on the Federal and State Register, thirteen properties on the Connecticut Register of Historic Places, and thirty-one properties on the National Register of Historic Places (see Table 4-3).
+There are four historic Districts on the Federal and State Register, thirteen properties on the Connecticut Register of Historic Places, thirty-one properties on the National Register of Historic Places, and one known archaeological site (see Table 4-3).